Christophe-Jia/mislabel-detection/README.md

 - webvision50(subset of webvision50)
 - clothing100k(subset of clothing 1M)

-We use the same subset as [AUM](https://drive.google.com/file/d/1rr2nvnnBMsbo1qcU3i3urJsDw86PJ9tR/view?usp=sharing) for webvision50 and clothing100k.
-[Download](https://drive.google.com/drive/folders/1mWjuP_f3ymF4w4BtWHtLYBNlKTT98A6i?usp=sharing) and untar the file to access Cub-200-2011 and Caltech256.
+We use the same subset as [AUM](https://drive.google.com/file/d/1rr2nvnnBMsbo1qcU3i3urJsDw86PJ9tR/view?usp=sharing) for this two subsets.
+Download and untar the file to access Cub-200-2011 and Caltech256.
+[Here](
+)
 <!-- Taking CIFAR-10/100 dataset as a example, the whole flow can be divided into 3 steps. -->
 1. Acquisition of metadata and training dynamics (short for td) for manully-corrupted or real-world datasets.
 2. Training a LSTM model as detector
 3. Retraining new model on clean data, including two parts as follow:
-- Metrics of label noise detection on synthesized small datasets and Retraining new model on clean data
+- Metrics of label noise detection on synthesized datasets (CIFAR-10/100, Tiny ImageNet) and Retraining new model on clean data
 - Less overfitting towards noisy labels on real-world datasets (WebVision50 and Clothing100K)

 ### STEP1: Acquisition of metadata and training dynamics (short for td) for manully-corrupted or real-world datasets.